1871fotc/fotc/docs/walks/index.md

 # Self-Guided Walks

 The Friends of Toowong Cemetery have researched and published a large collection of themed self-guided walks.
-The Brisbane City Council has also published two walks.
 You can do self-guided walks around the cemetery anytime during [visiting hours](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/toowong-cemetery#visiting-hours).

-Choose a walk from the list below and read it online or print the brochure.
+Choose a walk from the list below.

 ![](../assets/self-guided-walk-brochures.jpg){ width="50%" }